gpt-engineer-org/gpt-engineer/docs/open_models.md

 Using Open Router models
 ==================

-In case you don't posses the hardware to run local LLM's yourself you can use the hosting on [Open Router](https://openrouter.ai) and pay as you go for the tokens.
+In case you don't possess the hardware to run local LLM's yourself you can use the hosting on [Open Router](https://openrouter.ai) and pay as you go for the tokens.

 To set it up you need to Sign In and load purchase 💰 the LLM credits.
 Pricing per token is different for (each model](https://openrouter.ai/models), but mostly cheaper then Open AI.